Guest Author Interview: Lilian Darcy …by Susan Lute

 Thanks so much for having me here, Su, and I’m so glad to see you getting some great books out there with such gorgeous covers.

-Posted on July 3, 2012, in guest post, Susan Lute and tagged All Dressed Up, Australia, Australian writer, Backlist eBooks, Cafe du Jour, eHarlequin, journey, Lilian Daryc, Marriage Worth Fighting For, Rita Award Finalist, romance, Saving Gerda, See Jane Publish, self-publish, Susan Lute, trilogy, women's fiction.
+Posted on July 3, 2012, in Auth: Special Guest and tagged All Dressed Up, Australia, Australian writer, Backlist eBooks, Cafe du Jour, eHarlequin, journey, Lilian Daryc, Marriage Worth Fighting For, Rita Award Finalist, romance, Saving Gerda, See Jane Publish, self-publish, Susan Lute, trilogy, women's fiction.
 Bookmark the permalink.
 4 Comments.